 At Warwick, these ballots for industrial action produced an unprecedented.
 For the pay, casualization and gender pay gap ballot ballot, there was a 58.7% turn out with with 76.77% voted yes to strike action and 87% voting yes for action short of a strike.
 For the pensions ballot, there was a 59.3% turnout with 82% voting to take strike action and 89.8% voting to take action short of a strike.

-The strike is also remarkable for its length: 14 days in all, between 22nd February and 16th March.
-So those striking will lose 14 days of pay.
+The first round of strikes will take place for 8 days between the 25th November and the 4th of December.
+Those striking will lose 8 days of pay.
 Most will absorb this loss.
 However, some colleagues will find this loss hits them so hard that they will struggle to make ends meet, especially in the run up to the holidays.

 This includes our colleagues, including PhD students, on hourly-paid contracts.
 For example, seminars relating to a cancelled lecture won’t happen and colleagues who had been planning for that income won’t be able to claim for those sessions.

 The local union, Warwick UCU, has set up a fund to support vulnerable members hardest hit by the loss of pay.
 Please contribute to this hardship fund to help the most vulnerable of our colleagues. £20 from everyone will go a long way.
 Not everyone is a member of the union, but everyone who works for the university, and is part of the university community, will benefit if this industrial action succeeds.

 UCU membership at Warwick (https://warwickucu.org.uk/) has increased dramatically over the last couple of years.
 You can of course join the union at any point, here: https://www.ucu.org.uk/join.
 The more, the stronger.